QUESTION: Why a Christian education?

 QUESTION: Does my child have to be Lutheran to attend First Immanuel?

 ANSWER: No!
 We gladly welcome students of all faiths, and those with no religious affiliations.
-In fact, 45% of our students are non-members.
 All students are expected to participate in the full range of course work and activities, including instruction in the Christian faith.

 QUESTION: What are the grade levels and ages served at First Immanuel?

-ANSWER: We have Christian education available for children age two through age five in our early childhood program.
-We offer full- and half-day Kindergarten and a have full elementary and middle school program for grades 1 to 8.
-We typically have two classrooms at each grade level.
+ANSWER: We have Christian education available for children age 2 - 5 in our early childhood center.
+We offer both full and half day Kindergarten programs and elementary and middle school for grades 1 to 8.
+We typically have one or two classrooms at each grade level.

 QUESTION: How do FILS graduates perform in high school?